Switching IT suppliers:

 BCRS had outsourced IT support for a number of years, but were increasingly unhappy with the service they were receiving.
 BCRS Chief Executive, Paul Kalinauckas, was in charge of sourcing and changing IT suppliers, but had a number of concerns, his biggest being:

 "How does any small business, which isn’t qualified to distinguish between IT providers, choose a new company to work with?"

 We have found that businesses and charities looking to source a new IT supplier in Birmingham, Wolverhapton and the West Midlands typically want to know:

-- How does any small business, which isn’t qualified to distinguish between IT providers, choose a new company to work with?
+- How does a small business distinguish between IT providers and choose a new IT company?

 - What questions should I ask?